 ExpressVPN is offering Tom's Guide readers three free months if they sign sign up to a 12-month plan – that's 15 months for the price of 12.
 Combined with the 49% discount compared to paying monthly, that's great value for the best Fire Stick VPN.

 If you’re after a good Fire Stick VPN but can’t spend a lot of money, Surfshark is a great option.
-While it’s not quite as fully-featured as Express, for the price it’s real bargain.
+While it’s not quite as fully-featured as Express or NordVPN, for the price it’s real bargain.

 First off, it does exactly what you want – it unblocks geo-restricted content.
 From Netflix to iPlayer and Hulu, you’ll be able to access pretty much every service wherever you are.